Raj-Lab-UCSF/spectrome/README.md

 ## Files:
  - `../spectrome/notebooks`: contains two jupyter notebooks, `run_model` is the basic simulation of frequency spectrums with default parameters for the HCP template connectome. `SGM_ frequency_responses` looks at the eigenvalues and their frequency responses.
  - `../spectrome/data`: contains intermediate data.
-Includes HCP template connectome and distance matrix, optimized model parameters for the HCP connectome as well as individual subject's connectomes (N = 36).
+Includes HCP template connectome and distance matrix, individual subject's connectivity matrices, one example source localized MEG spectrum, and optimized model parameters for the HCP connectome as well as individual subject's connectomes (N = 36).